Adeline Yen Mah: Children's literature

 Yen Mah has written three further books for children and young adults.
 Chinese Cinderella and the Secret Dragon Society, her first fiction work, is based on events in World War II, and Along the River, another fictional book based on Chinese history.
 China, Land of Dragons and Emperors is a non-fiction history book for young adults.

 In 2004, Yen Mah was voted fourth on the New Zealand children's best seller lists.

 Falling Leaves Foundation

 Adeline Yen Mah is a Founder and President of the Falling Leaves Foundation, whose mission is "to understand the understanding between East and West" and provides funds for the study of Chinese history, language, and culture.
 There is also an award dedicated to teaching Australia over the Internet for free, and the foundation has established a poetry prize at UCLA.
 In 2013, she created an iPad game, PinYinPal, for learning Mandarin.
+In 2021, the Falling Leaves Foundation donated $30 million toward the construction of a medical research facility at the University of California, Irvine.